gouarin/python_packaging_course/TPs/3.sphinx/step0/spline.rst

     d_i = \frac{6}{x_{i+1}-x_{i-1}}\left(\frac{y_{i+1}-y_{i}}{x_{i+1}-x_{i}}-\frac{y_{i}-y_{i-1}}{x_{i}-x_{i-1}}\right).
     \end{array}

 So we have :math:`n-2` linear equations to calculate the :math:`n` unknowns :math:`y''_i` for :math:`i = 1, \dots, n`.
-So we have to make a choice for the first and last values ​​and we will take them equal to zero.
+So we have to make a choice for the first and last values and we will take them equal to zero.
 We can recognize the resolution of a system with a tridiagonal matrix.
 It is then easy to solve it by using the algorithm of Thomas which one recalls the principle

 .. math::
     c'_i=\left\{